 Irish universities are free to admit anyone to a PhD programme, with admission generally conditional on the prospective student having completed an undergraduate degree with at least upper second-class honours and a masters degree.
 English language ability proof is a must, and a minimum IELTS score of 6.5 is generally required.
 There is usually a first-year assessment to remain in study, and the thesis is submitted at the end of the completed programme.

 Once you have decided on an area of research and have looked into how you will fund your study, several documents are required when submitting your application.
 They include:

 A research proposal (example) is required by all students when applying to study for a PhD.
 The proposal should address the research you wish to undertake, how you will do it, and why it is important.
 A panel of experts must accept the proposal before your programme can begin.

-If you wish to study a PhD, you may first need to begin an MPhil and then transfer to a PhD programme after 12-18 months.
+If you wish to study for a PhD, you may first need to begin an MPhil and then transfer to a PhD programme after 12-18 months.
 An MPhil is also a qualification in its own right and is generally thesis-only, lasting one year full-time and two years part-time.
 The thesis must present the results of a study and research and be a maximum of 60,000 words.

-Professional doctorates are similar to a PhD but are intended to advance professional practice, rather than improve academic ability.
+Professional doctorates are similar to a PhD but are intended to advance professional practice rather than improve academic ability.
 Common professional doctorates include law, education, business, engineering and medicine.

-Funding and researching a PhD can be expensive, with non-EU students paying up to £9,000 to £30,000 per year or more depending on the chosen programmes and institutions.
+Funding and researching a PhD can be expensive, with non-EU students paying up to £9,000 to £30,000 per year or more, depending on the chosen programmes and institutions.

-If you are interested in studying a research degree in Ireland, arrange a free consultation with SI-Ireland today.
+If you are interested in studying for a research degree in Ireland, arrange a free consultation with SI-Ireland today.

 SI-Ireland specialises in selecting the right Irish university for international students by reviewing your academic background, discussing your career goals and helping you apply.
 Our application services can help you achieve your dream of studying in Ireland.